Convergence rates and fluctuations for the Stokes-Brinkman equations as homogenization limit in perforated domains: Introduction

-We emphasize that, for $d \geq 4$, we do not expect Theorem \ref{th:main} to continue to hold.
-Roughly speaking, the problem is that the volume occupied by the holes is too big.
-Indeed, the critical scaling of the radius of $m$ spherical holes in dimension $d \geq 3$ is $R_m \sim m^{-1/(d-2)}$.
-The results cited above ensure that under this scaling, we still have $u_m \rightharpoonup u$ weakly in $\dot H^1(\R^d)$.
-However, we obtain as a trivial upper bound for the rate of convergence in $L^2_{\loc}$
+We emphasize though that, for $d \geq 4$, we do not expect Theorem \ref{th:main} to continue to hold without structural changes.
+More precisely, we expect that in higher dimensions, the fluctuations occur at a higher rate (than $m^{-1/2}$).
+Moreover, at leading order, we expect local effects to dominate rather than the long range fluctuations caused by the the fluctuations of the drag force in $d=3$ (cf. Remark \ref{rem:main} \ref{it:nature.fluctuations}).
+The reason for this is that the volume occupied by the particles becomes too big.
+Indeed, \rh{in order for the homogenized equation \eqref{eq: CM_hom} to remain the Brinkman equations,} the critical scaling of the radius of $m$ spherical particles in dimension $d \geq 3$ is $R_m \sim m^{-1/(d-2)}$.
+The results cited above ensure that under this scaling we still have $u_m \rightharpoonup u$ weakly in $\dot H^1(\R^d)$.
+However, in the case when the particle velocities are all zero, i.e. $f=\rho \otimes \delta_0$, we obtain as a trivial upper bound for the rate of convergence in $L^p_{\loc}$

-This shows, that Theorem \ref{th:main} cannot hold in this form for $d \geq 5$.
+This shows that Theorem \ref{th:main} cannot hold in this form for $d \geq 5$.
 Moreover, in dimension $d=4$, this error is of critical order, which suggests that the analysis of the fluctuations is much more delicate.
+One might expect, though, that the result remains true in $d \in \{4,5\}$ by changing the space $L^2_{\loc}$ to $L^p_{\loc}$ for $p$ sufficiently small such that $\|\1_{\cup_{i=1}^m B_i}\}\|_{L^p} \ll m^{-1/2}$.
+However, inspecting more carefully that the effect of the Dirichlet condition at the particles decays like the inverse distance and that the typical particle distance is $m^{-1/d}$, reveals that (with overwhelming probability)